-The AWS Security Token Service (AWS STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (AWS IAM) users or for users that you authenticate (federated users).
-This guide provides descriptions of the AWS STS API.
-For more detailed information about using this service, go to Using Temporary Security Credentials.
+The AWS Security Token Service (STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate (federated users).
+This guide provides descriptions of the STS API.
+For more detailed information about using this service, go to Temporary Security Credentials.

 For information about setting up signatures and authorization through the API, go to Signing AWS API Requests in the AWS General Reference.
 For general information about the Query API, go to Making Query Requests in Using IAM.
-For information about using security tokens with other AWS products, go to Using Temporary Security Credentials to Access AWS in Using Temporary Security Credentials.
+For information about using security tokens with other AWS products, go to AWS Services That Work with IAM in the IAM User Guide.

 If you're new to AWS and need additional technical information about a specific AWS product, you can find the product's technical documentation at http://aws.amazon.com/documentation/.

-For information about AWS STS endpoints, see Regions and Endpoints in the AWS General Reference.
+For information about STS endpoints, see Regions and Endpoints in the AWS General Reference.